danielehc/katacoda-scenarios/vault-consul-acl/step2.md

 ### Configure Vault to connect and authenticate to Consul

-The secrets engine requires a management token to interact with Consul.
+The secrets engine requires a management token, with unrestricted privileges, to interact with Consul.

 First, create a management token in Consul: